campfireunion/docs/docs/1.0/flipside/references/exports/audio-exports.md

 # Audio exports

-> Note: Exporting data is a Flipside Studio Pro feature.
+> Note: Exporting data is a Flipside Pro feature.
 For more information, visit our [pricing page](/pricing).

-Flipside Studio supports exporting audio data for each individual actor's part as WAV files.
+Flipside supports exporting audio data for each individual actor's part as WAV files.

 You can find the audio export options with these steps: